pharris2411/peterharris.dev/content/posts/2020-08-15-Crestron-CNAMPX-16X60.md

 ![](/media/crestron/IMG_9981.jpeg)

 Installed, and working great!
 I got my sister to help me carry the amp down to the basement and load it in the AV rack.
-I have a beefy Panamax powerstrip that has built in 12V trigger support already, so I plugged the laptop power supply into that and plugged that into the Cresnet power socket.
+I have a beefy Panamax power-strip that has built in 12V trigger support already, so I plugged the laptop power supply into that and plugged that into the Cresnet power socket.
 The Emotiva XMC-1 processor has 12V trigger output, so when I turn that on or off, the amps in my stack follow suit now.

 Bing, bang, boom, 12V controlled Crestron!